A Cryptocurrency Based On a Dog Meme Is Now Worth Over $1 Billion - Slashdot

 You are missing the effect on wage rises - that they become wage drops.
 This is where the system breaks.
 If everything is 5% cheaper next year then that includes the value of your labor.
 Your company is getting 5% less income because the price of its products is dropping.
 That filters through to you...

 But people don't really believe in symmetry - so they refuse wage drops in a deflationary economy.
 Companies go bust.
 Banks break.
-The economy implodes.
+The economy impl

-Inflation has a soft mode of failure - value leaks out of the system.
-Deflation has a hard mode of failure - it works up to the point that a systemic shock destroys everything.
-YMMV.

-Re:That's called deflation, not inflation (Score:4, Interesting)
+Re:That's called deflation, not inflation (Score:5, Interesting)

 You are missing the effect on wage rises - that they become wage drops.
 This is where the system breaks.
 If everything is 5% cheaper next year then that includes the value of your labor.
 Your company is getting 5% less income because the price of its products is dropping.
 That filters through to you...